codexaxor/FAQ/README.md

 ### For connecting to database, do the following :

-1. Copy and Paste FindLostThings.mdf and FindLostThings_log.ldf file to the location C:\Program Files\Microsoft SQL Server\MSSQL12.SQLEXPRESS\MSSQL\DATA or your installed location.
+1. Copy and Paste FindLostThings.mdf and FindLostThings_log.ldf file to the location 'C:\Program Files\Microsoft SQL Server\MSSQL12.SQLEXPRESS\MSSQL\DATA' or your installed location.
 1. Open Microsoft SQL Server Management Studio.
 You will see a dialog box "Connect to Server".
 Here, you will see your server name.
 Copy your server name before clicking connect. example: DESKTOP-D3OV9OU\SQLEXPRESS.
 1. Right click on Database. click Attach.
 Click Add.
-Select FindLostThings.mdf.
+Select 'FindLostThings.mdf'.
 Click OK.
 Click OK.
 1. Open the project in Visual Studio 2019.
-In Web.confiq file, go to the tag <connectionString>.
-Here, you will find data source=DESKTOP-D3OV9OU\SQLEXPRESS.
+In 'Web.confiq' file, go to the tag <connectionString>.
+Here, you will find data 'source=DESKTOP-D3OV9OU\SQLEXPRESS'.
 Replace the server name with your server name that you copied.

 Database connection is completed!
 Now, run the he project and enjoy all our interesting features!